patoarvizu/vault-dynamic-configuration-operator/README.md

 `-tls-cert-file` | TLS certificate file |
 `-tls-key-file` | TLS key file |
-`-annotation-prefix` | Prefix of the annotations the webhook will process | `vault.patoarvizu.dev` `-agent-auto-inject-annotation` | Annotation the webhook will look for in pods | `agent-auto-inject` `-target-vault-address` | Address of remote Vault API | `https://vault:8200` `-kubernetes-auth-path` | Path to Vault Kubernetes auth endpoint | `auth/kubernetes` `-vault-image-version` | Tag on the 'vault' Docker image to inject with the sidecar | `1.3.0` `-cpu-request` | The amount of CPU units to request for the Vault agent sidecar") | `50m` `-cpu-limit` | The amount of CPU units to limit to on the Vault agent sidecar") | `100m` `-memory-request` | The amount of memory units to request for the Vault agent sidecar") | `128Mi`
+`-annotation-prefix` | Prefix of the annotations the webhook will process | `vault.patoarvizu.dev` `-target-vault-address` | Address of remote Vault API | `https://vault:8200` `-kubernetes-auth-path` | Path to Vault Kubernetes auth endpoint | `auth/kubernetes` `-vault-image-version` | Tag on the 'vault' Docker image to inject with the sidecar | `1.3.0` `-default-config-map-name` | The name of the ConfigMap to be used for the Vault agent configuration by default, unless overwritten by annotation | `vault-agent-config`
+`-cpu-request` | The amount of CPU units to request for the Vault agent sidecar") | `50m` `-cpu-limit` | The amount of CPU units to limit to on the Vault agent sidecar") | `100m` `-memory-request` | The amount of memory units to request for the Vault agent sidecar") | `128Mi`